madsbuch/blog/_posts/2016-01-04-100-days-of-fibonacci-day-7-coq.md

     f (S (S n)) = f (S n) + f n.
 {% endhighlight %}

-This is in fact a proposition.
+This is, in fact, a proposition.
 Is is _true_ if we have a function that behaves as the specification.
 This specification is very close to the directly recursive implementation.